Maths

 1. Prepare by studying ahead.
 Read through the work to be covered in a later teaching session to identify where you may have problems in understanding.
 This preparation ensures that the teaching will not consist of entirely new material.

 2. Take notes during the teaching session.
 Participate in the teaching sessions.
-Come with teacher notes and text book.
+Come with teacher notes and textbook.
 Make notes that help you remember details later and write questions for clarification later.

 3. Revise after a teaching session to ensure the understanding is well embedded in long-term memory.
 Develop new problems in which to apply the new learning.